Mayureshwaram/e-mail_with_python/README.md

 # e-mail_with_python
-This contains various e-mail sending applications using python.
+This contains various e-mail sending applications using python - simple mail transfer,e-mail with attachment and sending e-mail to multiple receiver at a time

 # Note:
 Make sure that the path of email_records.csv file in email_multipleRx.py is proper.